Last Updated on July 19, 2020

-Prebiotics serve as food source for the microorganisms in the colon (intestinal flora) and are fermented by them.
+Prebiotics serves as food source for the microorganisms in the colon (intestinal flora) and is fermented by them.
 This produces short-chain fatty acids that ensure, among other things, that the gut microbiome achieves a healthy pH value.

 But that's not all!

 Since the resistant starch increases stool weight, especially green bananas can counteract constipation.
-And surprise, surprise…eating green bananas can also help to treat diarrhea.
+And …eating green bananas can also help to treat diarrhea.
 The reason: Contained pectin protects the intestinal mucosa and binds bacterial toxins.